t4c1/Graph-Convexity/README.md

 This repository contains an efficient implementation of an algorithm for growing [convex subgraph](https://en.wikipedia.org/wiki/Convex_subgraph) of a network.

 An induced subgraph is convex, if all shortest (geodesic) paths between vertices of the subgraph consist only of vertices of the subgraph.
-In other words no shortest path lies outside subgraph.
+In other words no shortest path lies outside the subgraph.

 We can grow convex subgraph by random neighboring vertex.
 We add specified vertex to subgraph, than check shortest paths between vertices of the new subgraph.
 Any vertices not in subgraph are added, than shortest paths are rechecked.
 Process is repeated until no new vertices are added to subgraph.

-This implementation calculate the number of vertices that were added to subraph in each step and also *c-convexity* and *maximum size of convex subsets* measures.
+This implementation can calculate the number of vertices that were added to subraph in each step and also *c-convexity* and *maximum size of convex subsets* measures.

 Further reading: [Convexity in complex networks](https://arxiv.org/pdf/1608.03402.pdf).